neelsmith/papyrus_to_pixels/docs/previous/index.md

 # Overview of previous weeks

 ## Week at a glance: Mar.
+26

+- Tuesday: work on lab 4
+- Thursday: no class (Easter break)

+## Week at a glance: Mar.
 19 - 21

 - Tuesday: discussion of project ideas (in Fenwick 420)